naftalic/ddmif/introduction.md

 Can we test for market efficiency?

-- **Weak-Form Efficiency**: This can be tested by examining the autocorrelation of stock returns and the presence of momentum and reversal effects.
+- **Weak-form efficiency**: This can be tested by examining the autocorrelation of stock returns and the presence of momentum and reversal effects.
-- **Semi-Strong Form Efficiency**: This can be tested by looking for anomalies such as earnings surprise persistence, January effect, low P/B, P/E ratios, and neglected firm effects (e.g. small cap stocks).
+- **Semi-strong form efficiency**: This can be tested by looking for anomalies such as earnings surprise persistence, January effect, low P/B, P/E ratios, and neglected firm effects (e.g. small cap stocks).
-- **Strong Form Efficiency**: This is challenging to test, but one way is to analyze insider trading transactions, limit order book data, and employee stock grants.
+- **Strong form efficiency**: This is challenging to test, but one way is to analyze insider trading transactions, limit order book data, and employee stock grants.

 # Market Anomalies